 Former Senior GOP Spokesman: “I Feel Forced to Out Myself”

-September 4, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+September 4, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 Today James Richardson, a former spokesperson for the Republican National Committee and prominent political advisor, came out as gay.

 In the op-ed for The Washington Post, Richardson urged politicians to “get out of the way of responsible gay couples wishing to honor one another and their families and communities in lifelong commitment”

 Richardson and his partner live in Georgia, where same-sex marriage is banned under a state constitutional amendment.